-The option of redesigning the office wing with a concrete structural system will be done in order to further knowledge in concrete design.
-This will include designing a new two-way slab flooring system as well as the lateral supports in the form of shear walls.
+With the current building being composed entirely of steel systems, the option of redesigning the office wing with a concrete structural system will be done in order to further knowledge in concrete design.
+This option will include designing a new flooring system and designing the concrete moment frames to resist both gravity and lateral forces.
+The office wing is the most suited for a concrete system with its masonry enclosure already giving it a more massive feel, and its repeated floor layouts.